TarikVu/Chef_d/README.md

 # Chef_d
-Originally developed for Senior Capstone Design I & II at the School of Computing at the University of Utah,  Chef'd is a cooking application aimed to provide users with a means to discover, order, plan, and share recipes all in one place.
+Originally developed as a Senior Capstone Design I & II project at the University of Utah's School of Computing,  Chef'd is a cooking application aimed to provide users with a means to discover, order, plan, and share recipes all in one place.
 The recipe's found on our application are either scraped from websites with a scraper publicly available on Github, or created by fellow users.
 More details to be found at our [website here](https://chefd.framer.ai/).

 ## Table of Contents